-The leading inventors, hedge fund managers, venture capitalists, and crypto millionaires have spoken their minds.
+The leading inventors, c suite executives, hedge fund managers, venture capitalists, and crypto millionaires have spoken their minds in Miami Beach.
 It seems that they all agree on the assessment that Bitcoin is the future and that governments need to accept this.
 Fiat money is a thing of the past and the latest inflation rates only prove this.

 They also talked about adopting Bitcoin as a payment method and store of value, that, unlike gold or money, is more stable.

-The conference has brought more than 450 speakers to Miami.
-We will only highlight the most interesting remarks that are almost certain to have a great impact on Bitcoin price and its implementation in the future.
+In this article, we will only highlight the most interesting remarks that are almost certain to have a great impact on Bitcoin 2022 price and its implementation in the future.

 Day 1 – Bitcoin Analysis and Predictions